-The Torah prohibits eating meat and dairy together.
-The Rabbis extended this to include poultry and meat.
+The Torah prohibits eating meat and dairy together, and in fact states this three separate times to emphasize its importance.
+The Rabbis extended this to include poultry and dairy.
 In addition, the Talmud prohibits cooking meat and fish together or serving them on the same plate.

 Even a small amount of dairy/meat renders an item dairy/meat for these purposes.
-For example, most vegetable margarines contain a small quantity of whey to add a buttery taste.
-Which renders the product dairy, as far as Kosher Law is concerned.
+For example, most vegetable margarines contain a small quantity of whey to add a buttery taste, rendering the product dairy, as far as kosher law is concerned.

-All fruit, vegetables and grains may be eaten with meat or dairy.
+All fruits, nuts, vegetables, and grains may be eaten with meat or dairy.